-By Lemma 3 we can deduce an ε -approximate Nash equilibrium for G, given an ε -approximate Nash equilibrium for G'.
-This concludes the proof.
+By Lemma 4 we can trivially deduce an ε -approximate Nash equilibrium for G, given an ε -approximate Nash equilibrium for G'.
+This concludes the proof of the theorem.

 Theorem 7.
 For every polynomial time computable $0 < \varepsilon < 1$, computing an ε -approximate Nash equilibrium in n-player symmetric, flip congestion games is PLS-hard.